Event Planning Checklist

-- Visit the www.usm.edu/student-activities to submit Event Form.
-(Located under “Forms”).
-You will be contacted by Student Activities to attend a pre-event meeting.
+- Submit the Event Request Form on this website.
+(Located under “Forms & Policies”).
+You will be contacted by Leadership and Student Involvement to attend a pre-event meeting.
 This meeting helps ensure you have all the information you need to plan a successful event and follow University policies.

-- Reserve the space for your event by completing the appropriate form or contacting Student Activities for assistance.
+- Reserve the space for your event by completing the appropriate form or contacting Leadership and Student Involvement for assistance.